songbinliu/redhat-img/README.md

 dda6e8dfdcf7: Waiting
 unauthorized: authentication required
 ```
 Then set up the credentials for docker hub manually.
-In add/change an item in `~/.docker/config.json`:
+Add/change an item in `~/.docker/config.json`:
 ```json
 {